peterdsharpe/AeroSandbox/README.md

 * Visualization (visualization will be provided through an OpenGL-compatible library - perhaps PyVista?)

 # Bugs
-Please report all bugs at [https://github.com/peterdsharpe/AeroSandbox/issues](https://github.com/peterdsharpe/AeroSandbox/issues)!
+Please report all bugs by creating a new issue at [https://github.com/peterdsharpe/AeroSandbox/issues](https://github.com/peterdsharpe/AeroSandbox/issues)!

 # Contributing